Volkswagen Passat (B8): Development

-Driving assists
+Driving assistances

-The B8 Passat is available with optional assistance systems including "Front Assist", "Pedestrian Detection", "Emergency Assist", "Traffic Jam Assist" and "Trailer Assist."
+The B8 Passat is available with optional assistance systems including "Front Assist", "Pedestrian Detection", "Side Assist", "Emergency Assist", "Traffic Jam Assist" and "Trailer Assist".

-Front Assist
+Front assistance

-The system uses a long-range radar at the front of the car to detect vehicles up to 80m ahead which the car is likely to hit unless action is taken.
+The system uses a long-range radar at the front of the car to detect vehicles up to 80 m ahead which the car is likely to hit unless action is taken.
 The information from the front radar is relayed to the driver.
-Up to 30km/h the system can detect moving and stationary objects and apply full braking power.
-In moving traffic, between 30km/h and 200km/h, the system applies its full capacity of driver warnings, partial braking and brake assistance.
+Up to 30 km/h the system can detect moving and stationary objects and apply full braking power.
+In moving traffic, between 30 km/h and 200 km/h, the system applies its full capacity of driver warnings, partial braking and brake assistance.

-Emergency Assist
+Emergency assistance

 This assistant tries to detect a sleeping/unconscious driver.
 It will attempt to reactivate the driver after steering feedback has not been detected for a period of time and will also transmit warning signals to its nearby surroundings.
 If the reactivation has failed, the vehicle will be stopped at a safe location.